Aaah/YACVAT/readme.md

 - [x] Import/export annotations using the json file format
 - [x] Shortcuts : Use F-keys to quickly navigate and draw annotations
 - [x] Edit annotations if needed after they're drawn by selecting them and moving them around

-Tested on Linux only for now.

-## Planned for version 1.2

 - [x] Annotation instance count displayed by the image names;
 - [x] Embed font in application with icons;
 - [x] Gather sources as a lib using "proper" cmake design patterns;